 TIP: Pack ‘mix and match’ tops and bottoms so you can pair different styles together for a variety of looks throughout your vacation, while taking up minimal suitcase space.

 2. I love to surf, so I needed a rashguard.
 I brought this Rip Curl cap sleeve rashguard.
 It has a really cute pattern and pairs well with simple black bottoms.
 Bonus – even if you don’t surf, these rashies offer great sun protection.

 3. Workout gear.
 I’m obsessed with fitness and couldn’t let myself take a full week away from my routine.
 I packed two workout tops and two bottoms, along with my running shoes so I could mix up my workouts between the beach and the gym.
 Beach active swimsuits are also great for your vacation workouts.
-I love this tankini by Jag.

 4. Beach towel.
 Even though there were towels at our condo, I always had my towel for day trips or to use as a blanket on public beaches.
-Love this Slippa Round Towel.

 5. Bluetooth speaker.
 This is great for workouts, lounging by the pool, and the beach.
 Don’t forget to make some killer beach playlists before you leave home.